Itching for spring

 Morels want sun and moisture; in most years, expect them in southern Iowa in mid-April.
 Then they'll move slowly north,

 reaching the southern parts of Wisconsin, Minnesota and Michigan by Mother's Day.

-If you'd like help looking, sign up for the "Morel Mushrooms and Wildflowers in Abundance'' program at Whitewater State Park in southeast Minnesota.
+If you'd like help looking, sign up for the annual "Morel Mushrooms and Wildflowers in Abundance'' program at Whitewater State Park in southeast Minnesota.
 Places go fast; call 507-932-3007.